 11. Jaisalmer-A Golden City of India

 This rustic city located near the Great Indian Desert, Thar is by far one of the most exotic destinations in Rajasthan.
 It’s breathtakingly striking architecture evokes memories of the kings and queens of the then era.
-You can’t help it but be wonderstruck by seeing the marvellous sandstone Jaisalmer fort from the grounds of the city and the impressive barren land with copious shrubs from the top of the fort.
+You can’t help but be wonderstruck by seeing the marvelous sandstone Jaisalmer fort from the grounds of the city and the impressive barren land with copious shrubs from the top of the fort.

 Camel safaris are the must-dos here, and no, there can be no exception to try it out while vacationing in this Golden city of India.
 There are various offbeat routes for the camel ride, but the Sam Sand Dunes is one of the most favourites amongst the tourists.
 In Jaisalmer, you can find many similar looking cenotaphs, but Bada Bagh is one that will impress you.

 12. Jaipur- A Flambyont State with a Fairy-Tale Grandeur

 This city goes by many names like the City of Palaces; however, the most famous name given to Jaipur is the Pink City.
 Jaipur is the most visited destination in Rajasthan, especially after the movie, “The Best and Exotic Marigold Hotel.”
 We can’t help it but agree, the movie was a hit, and so was the grandeur city to which we know as Jaipur.

 The ‘Pink City’ as it is fondly called and has a stately ambiance especially with the presence of Rajasthan Royals still occupying half of the City Palace.
 If you are visiting this palace, notice the flag, if it’s hung up, the Royals are present within the palace complex.
 Jaipur, similar to Delhi is divided into two, where the new Jaipur is bustling with a cacophony of modern marbles and the old still treasures historic structures.